zinic/crawl/core.md

 Lastly, some armors may include an action point cost representing the amount of effort required to equip or unequip it.

+#### Attacking from Behind

+Characters being attacked from behind are subject to a -2 modifier to any defense roll they attempt.

 #### Surprise Attack

 Characters unaware of the presence of an enemy force may be subject to a surprise attack.
 In a surprise attack, the attacking force has the advantage.
 Initiative is rolled for combat as normal.
 However, during the first turn, only the attackers may act.